Frequently Asked Questions (updated 11/27/17)

 A: The Philippine Veterans Affairs Office (PVAO) in Manila is conducting its own outreach to ensure that eligible veterans are included in the National Registry.

 A: The Filipino Veterans of World War II Congressional Gold Medal was presented on October 25, 2017 in Emancipation Hall in the U.S. Capitol.
 FilVetREP presented CGM bronze replicas to 20 veterans and over 400 family members in a National Gala Celebration later that day, based on veterans duly entered in the FilVetREP Registry.
-Additional Regional presentations have happened since and more are currently being planned.

-Q: Will community and service organizations be involved in FilVetREP’s work?
+Q. Will community and service organizations be involved in FilVetREP’s work?

 A: Yes.
 Local and national community and veterans service organizations, including the National Federation of Filipino American Associations, Filipino American National History Society, and other organized groups will take part in this Project.